 - Thanks also to everyone who submitted photos and memories for the #LastSlide project celebrating the original Super Playground.
 Check the photos out in the #LastSlide section below.

 About the Project

 Created in 1991 by a group of dedicated neighborhood volunteers, the Super Playground has served as one of Pittsburgh’s most beloved play spaces and the scene of countless memories for generations of local children.

-Originally built to last for twenty years, the playground is now ready for its second life.
-The Highland Park Community Council (HPCC), the City of Pittsburgh, design firm Merritt Chase, and other neighborhood groups are collaborating with the community to embark on a redesign and reconstruction in the years 2020-21.
-The goal is to make a playground that will be imaginative, interactive, nature-based, and inclusive for all ages and abilities.
-A public art component that reflects the diversity and spirit of the community will also be an important part of the project.
+Built to last for twenty years, the original playground was in place for over 30.
+Starting in 2020 the Highland Park Community Council (HPCC), the City of Pittsburgh, design firm Merritt Chase, and other neighborhood groups collaborated with the community to embark on a redesign and reconstruction.
+Like the original endeavor in 1991, the Highland Park Super Playground rebuild project was a collaborative effort.
+Community members, young and old, were invited to give their feedback and ideas through a series of surveys, community meetings, and other forms of outreach that include residents of Highland Park and beyond.
+The goal was to make a playground that will be imaginative, interactive, nature-based, and inclusive for all ages and abilities.
+The new playground opened on August 27th, 2022.

 The Super Playground is located in Highland Park near the upper reservoir and along Reservoir Drive which encircles the reservoir.
 There are walking paths to the playground from the roads surrounding the park.